 Myths and realities of Google Ads

-Google Ads is one of the most popular online advertising platforms used by millions of businesses around the world.
+Google Ads is one of the most popular online advertising platforms, used by millions of businesses around the world.
 However, there are also many myths and confusions about how it works and what benefits it offers.

-Every time someone clicks on your ad, you are charged a certain amount, which depends on the competition and relevance of your ad.
+Every time someone clicks on your ad, you are charged a certain amount, which depends on the competition and the relevance of your ad.
 This system is known as an auction, where advertisers bid to appear in the top positions.

 Myth 1: Google Ads influences organic positioning